Why this course?

 - Do I really need to learn how to code?

-- And if so, which language should I learn?
+- Which language should I learn?

-Why code?
+Why code

 Point-and-click tools like Google Sheets and Datawrapper can do a lot.
 They are fantastic for quickly analyzing and visualizing datasets.